Vietnam at a glance

 Hanoi – the capital, is Vietnam’s important cultural, political, commercial, and tourist center.
 Over a thousand years of history, Hanoi has become a famous tourist destination in the world.

 Hanoi attracts tourists by its ancient beauty, historical colors, and hospitality from local people.
-The best time to visit Hanoi is in fall, from mid-August to the end of October.
+The best time to visit Hanoi is in the fall, from mid-August to the end of October.
 At this time, the weather in Hanoi is cool, and the scenery is extremely romantic.

 Hanoi has more than 4.000 monuments and beautiful landscapes.
 In particular, there are more than 9.000 relics in the ranking of national monuments, with hundreds of temples, structures, and famous attractions.
-Some prominent relics of Hanoi are Temple of Literature, One Pillar Pagoda, Ngoc Son Temple, Ba Dinh Square, Hanoi Cathedral, and Opera House.
+Some prominent relics of Hanoi are the Temple of Literature, One Pillar Pagoda, Ngoc Son Temple, Ba Dinh Square, Hanoi Cathedral, and Opera House.

-Also, the unique culture of Hanoi people fascinates many tourists around the world.
+Also, the unique culture of the Hanoi people fascinates many tourists around the world.
 Hanoi is famous for its fine handicraft products in craft villages such as Bat Trang ceramics, Ngu Xa bronze casting, and Yen Thai village.
 Besides, Hanoi also owns unique cuisine and many different cultural festivals throughout the year.

 Hanoi is also remembered as the city with the best street food in the world.
 Come to Hanoi, do not forget to enjoy specialties here such as Pho, Bun Cha, Cha Ca La Vong, and Bun Thang.

-Located 22 km northeast of Phan Thiet city center, Mui Ne is one of the most beautiful and famous destinations in Binh Thuan Province.
+Located 22 km northeast of Phan Thiet City center, Mui Ne is one of the most beautiful and famous destinations in Binh Thuan Province.
 In 2014, Mui Ne ranked 2nd on the top of the most beautiful beaches in Southeast Asia by Canadian traveler site voted.
 Most recently, this place has been listed on the list of 10 impressive beaches of Asia Pacific, according to Skyscanner.

 The period from April to August is considered to be the best time to travel to Mui Ne.
 In September onwards, Mui Ne often rains so it is inconvenient for outdoor activities.